dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 | `function_oid` | The internal identifier for this function | BIGINT |

 ## duckdb_indexes
-The `duckdb_indexes()` function provides metadata about secondary indexes available in the DuckDB instance.
+The `duckdb_indexes()` function provides metadata about secondary indexes available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|